 by Mathew Block

 Mathew Block is editor of The Canadian Lutheran and Communications Manager for Lutheran Church–Canada.
-He also serves as editor for the International Lutheran Council and blogs with First Things.
+He also serves as editor for the International Lutheran Council.